JHU-PL-Lab/www-fpse/assignments/project.md

 This approach is for those with some background in this area.

 * A simple machine learning app using PyTorch or TensorFlow and possibly graphing it in Owl; see below for links to the OCaml libraries
-* Here is a [Jane Street Article](https://blog.janestreet.com/deep-learning-experiments-in-ocaml/) on use of TensorFlow within OCaml.
-* If you decide to use TensorFlow please please please get a little demo running to make sure the library works.
-It is a very big library hard to get running in OCaml.

 ### Libraries Catalog
 Here is a list of well-maintained libraries we recommend using for the above approaches, as well as some lists you can find other libraries on.